 |Objective:||To test basic and advanced HTML text formatting and hyperlink skills, and knowledge of what goes in the HTML <head>.|

 To get this assessment started, you should go and grab the raw text you need to mark up, and the CSS you need to include in your HTML.
 Create a new

 .html file using your text editor to do your work in (or alternatively use a site like JSBin or Thimble to do your assessment.)

 For this project, your task is to mark up a letter that needs to be hosted on a university intranet.
 The letter is a reponse from a research fellow to a prospective PhD student concerning their application to work at the university.

 - You should structure the overall document with an appropriate structure including doctype, and

 - The letter in general should be marked up with a structure of paragraphs and headings, with the exception of the below points.
 There is one top level heading (the "Re:" line) and three second level headings.

 - The semester start dates, study subjects and exotic dances should be marked up using an appropriate list type.

-- The two addresses can just be put inside paragraphs, or you could use the
+- The two addresses can just be put inside paragraphs.
+The

-<address>element appropriately; each line of the address should sit on a new line, but not be in a new paragraph.
+<address>element is not appropriate for them — have a think about why.
+In addition, each line of the addresses should sit on a new line, but not be in a new paragraph.